 However, Farid’s experiences resonated more with Louis’.
 He stated that, in Munich, he had little homework to do in his first few semesters, and that some students barely meet their professors before marching into the exam room.
 “The system in KAIST is a lot more like a ‘school’,” he said, “and I had to adapt to that.”
 At his university, students often get to lay off some work until exams start to creep up, but he felt that at KAIST, he doesn’t have a choice but to keep grinding throughout the semester.
 “Sometimes I need to stay up until 4 [a.m.] because I’m procrastinating all the time and I want to finish the homework.
-So, there is a bit of stress.”
+So, there is a bit of stress.”.
+The grading policies, just like the courses at KAIST, were different: “Here the grades are all relative but in our university it was absolute.
+Sometimes when they notice that the exams are way too bad, they may change the grades.
+There was an exam where 80% of the people failed, but there were also exams where most people got A+.
+I also got an A+ in this exam, but my friends who took it before me barely passed”.
 He also reflected on how doing the exchange program at KAIST is a lot different from doing it elsewhere.
 “My buddy told me he is going to Germany next semester; he is not going to take any courses — he’s going to fail all the courses — and he’s just going to travel around all the time.”

 Though the conversation mostly hinged around the academic trials and tribulations of incoming exchange students, Louis didn’t shy away from being candid about a few of the less formal, yet delightful, perks of being an exchange student at KAIST.
 “It just has to do with the language barrier that they come explain to you what you don’t know,” he noted, adding, “It’s a privilege you should not abuse and I haven’t abused it, but it has fallen in my favor a couple of times.”
 Farid agreed.
 He found that if there’s any domain that is particularly sensitive to international students, it’s academics.
 He said that KAIST professors sometimes fear giving bad letter grades to students coming from other institutions because they worry about tarnishing the global reputation of KAIST, and quite possibly discouraging other aspiring foreign students from stepping through its doors.